amamory-ursa/lenet_cnn/ReadMe.md

 ./main_char
 ```

-With short, the inferences will pass, but with char, there will be a inference error in the 2nd image.
+With short, the inferences will pass, but with char, there will be an inference error in the 2nd image.

-To compile to ORCA
+Compiling to ORCA
 ----

 Edit Makefile-Orca to set the variables ORCA_SIM_DIR and ORCA_SW_DIR to point to